siberianfox/g2wiki/Compiling-G2-on-OS-X-(with-Xcode).md

 ## What's needed

-To compile G2 on OS X with Xcode you will need to install XCode ([Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12)).
-Luckily, it's free.
+To compile G2 on OS X with Xcode you will need to install the free XCode (Download the installer from the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) *or* run this command in Terminal: `xcode-select --install`).

 _If you wish to use the OS X command line, then visit [[Compiling G2 on Linux and OS X (command line)]] as well._